 - A music festival presenting a guest musician/band.

-- Dance companies hiring a non-company choreographer/artist that will lead workshops and perform for the general public in a work the non-company choreographer/artist created.
+- Dance companies hiring a non-company choreographer that will lead workshops and perform for the general public.

 - A library hosting a virtual author talk and writing workshop.

-- A presenting organization contracting with a theatre company to perform a company piece in their space and give an audience talkback.
+- A presenting organization contracting with a theatre company to perform a play in their space and give an audience talkback.

 Curious about what kinds of projects have been funded as part of the GIG Fund?
 Gather inspiration from past projects.